boltops-tools/lono/docs/_docs/tutorials/ec2/edit-native.md

         Ref: IPAddress
 ```

-Sometimes for template resources, we have to define 2 resources and then toggle between them with the conditions, but this the case of this simple template we do not have to use that technique.

-For the sake of this guide, feel free to grab `app/templates/ec2.yml` from the [eip-native](https://github.com/tongueroo/lono-tutorial-ec2/blob/eip-native/app/templates/ec2.yml) branch and update the code.
+In this case, the changes are pretty simple with this approach.
+For the sake of this guide, feel free to grab `app/templates/ec2.yml` from the [eip-native](https://github.com/tongueroo/lono-tutorial-ec2/blob/eip-native/app/templates/ec2.yml) branch and update the code to create the stacks.

 #### Launch Stack